 To assist with your business cleaning and sanitizing needs we have a vetted list of commercial cleaners operating across Brooklyn.
 Contact them for a quote.

 Our monthly surveys measure the economic impact of the pandemic to Brooklyn businesses.
 The feedback we receive supports our advocacy efforts on behalf of the small business community to policymakers.
-Our November survey results on commercial leases are now out.
+Our February survey results on 2020 end-of-year operations are now out.

 We are providing disposable masks, gloves, sanitizers and thermometers for businesses and their employees.
 Please apply for our Bring Back Brooklyn PPE grant here.